lizzie2aloo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- More pointers arrays strings readme
+This is 7-pointers arrays strings readme